HIGHLIGHTS-Australian Open 2023: Day eight on Monday | Sports-Games

 - Australia

-Highlights of the eighth day of the Australian Open at Melbourne Park on Monday, all times local (GMT +11): 1610 WOMEN'S QUARTER-FINALS
+Highlights of the eighth day of the Australian Open at Melbourne Park on Monday, all times local (GMT +11): 1845 RUBLEV SAVES MATCH POINTS TO BEAT RUNE

 Prefix denotes seeding 22-Elena Rybakina (Kazakhstan) v 17-Jelena Ostapenko (Latvia)